NIST Cybersecurity Framework

 Where can I get a copy of the report/certificate?

-The evaluation of the security controls aligned with the NIST Cybersecurity Framework is performed as part of the SOC 2 Type 2 Report Audits.
+The evaluation of the security controls aligned with the NIST Cybersecurity Framework (NIST CF) is performed as part of the SOC 2 Type 2 Report Audits.
 Customers and relevant third parties can request the latest report from their Account Executive, Business Development, or Customer Success contact.